[ Updated: Nov. 19, 2020, with more details on proxy files. ]

 ProRes 4444 XQ is best for:

-If your camera doesn’t shoot this format, converting your files into this format won’t get you anything.
+If your camera doesn’t shoot ProRes 4444 XQ, converting your files into this format won’t get you anything.

-Here’s an article I’ve written on this codec that explains things in more detail.
+Here’s an article I’ve written that explains this codec in more detail.

 In short, here’s what I recommend:

 Following these guidelines can decrease your stress and your hard disk requirements, without damaging your image quality